Turn Not In Safety, Improper Left Or Right Turn, Change Lane Not In Safety, Unsafe Move, Following Too Close

 - Change lane not in safety.

-As regards change lane – not in safety: for safety, it is advisable to always indicate (by signalling) when making a change of the lane, especially if your movement can influence other vehicle’s operation on the highway.
+As regards unsafe lane change in Ontario: for safety, it is advisable to always indicate (by signalling) when making a change of the lane, especially if your movement can influence other vehicle’s operation on the highway.
 Even if there are no cars on the road (near your proximity), better to make sure that you’re visible.
 Otherwise, you may face negative consequences.

 Penalties for such tickets are: